johnkerl/miller/go/README.md

 * `src/miller/dsl` contains `ast.go` which is the abstract syntax tree datatype shared between GOCC and Miller.
 I didn't use a `src/miller/dsl/ast` naming convention, although that would have been nice, in order to avoid a Go package-dependency cycle.
 * `src/miller/dsl/cst` is the concrete syntax tree, constructed from an AST produced by GOCC.
 The CST is what is actually executed on every input record when you do things like `$z = $x * 0.3 * $y`.
 Please see the `README.md` in `src/miller/dsl/cst` for more information.

+### Nil-lrec conventions

+Through out the code, records are passed by reference (as are most things, for that matter, to reduce unnecessary data copies).
+In particular, records can be nil through the reader/mapper/writer sequence>

+* Record-readers produce a nil lrec-pointer to signify end of input stream.
+* Each mapper takes an lrec-pointer as input and produces a sequence of zero or more rec-pointers.
+  * The `filter` mapper produces one or zero output records per input record depending on whether the record passed the filter.
+  * The `nothing` mapper produces zero output records.
+  * The `sort` and `tac` mappers are *non-streaming* -- they produce zero output records per input record, and instead retain each input record in a list.
+Then, when the nil-lrec end-of-stream marker is received, they sort/reverse the records and emit them, then they emit the nil-lrec end-of-stream marker.
+* A null lrec-pointer at end of stream is passed to lrec writers so that they may produce final output
+  * Most writers produce their output one record at a time.
+  * The pretty-print writer produces no output until end of stream, since it needs to compute the max width down each column.

 ### More about mlrvals